Owen-Dechow/herdgen/README.md

 This simulation was created for use by Penn State University
 ![Penn-State-Logo](https://github.com/user-attachments/assets/d4f7198d-afaa-4454-b7df-6423fc9ce73e)

-## Compatability
+## Compatibility

 Herd Genetics seeks to replace the original
 [Cow Progress](https://github.com/Owen-Dechow/cow_progress/tree/main) application.
 While Cow Progress only had support for Holstein Breeding programs, Herd Genetics make it a goal to diversify the possible animals through front end animal filters.
-To maintain compatability legacy traitsets from the original simulation program have been imported into Herd Genetics.
+To maintain compatibility legacy traitsets from the original simulation program have been imported into Herd Genetics.
 Those traitsets only allow for Bovine (Holstein) filters.

 ## System Changes

-Although backwards compatability is impotent to Herd Genetics, certain systems have been replaced from the original program.
+Although backwards compatibility is impotent to Herd Genetics, certain systems have been replaced from the original program.

 ### 1. Inbreeding Calculator